openmod-tracker/amiris/CONTRIBUTING.md

 #### Coding Conventions

 Please follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
-The file "CodeStyle.xml" in the "misc" folder of the repository covers most of Google's specifications.
+The file `CodeStyle.xml` in the `/misc` folder of the repository covers most of Google's specifications.

 ### Before submitting

 Please, check the following points before submitting a pull request:
-1. Please fill in the [Contributor License Agreement](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/CLA.pdf) and send it to [amiris@dlr.de](mailto:amiris@dlr.de).
+1. Please complete the [Contributor License Agreement](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/CLA.pdf) and send it to [amiris@dlr.de](mailto:amiris@dlr.de).
-1. Ensure there is a corresponding issue to your code contribution.
+1. Make sure there is a corresponding issue to your code contribution.
 1. Make sure your code is based on the latest version of the *dev* branch and that there are no conflicts.
-In case of conflicts: fix them first.
+If there are any conflicts, fix them first.
-1. Make sure that existing unit tests are all successful.
+1. Make sure all existing unit tests are successful.
 Add new unit tests that cover your code contributions and ensure that your code works as intended.
-In case an error occurred that you don't know how to solve, ask for help from the main developers.
+If there is a bug you don't know how to fix, ask the main developers for help.
-1. Update `CHANGELOG.md` in the main repository reflecting on the code changes made.
+1. Update `CHANGELOG.md` in the main repository to reflect the code changes made.
 Follow the changelog [style guide](https://github.com/vweevers/common-changelog)
-1. Update the version number of the project in `pom.xml`.
-Follow conventions of [semantic versioning](https://semver.org/) 2.0.0.
+1. Update the project version number in the `pom.xml` following the conventions of [semantic versioning](https://semver.org/) 2.0.0.
-1. If a breaking change occurs: add hints on how to upgrade to `UPGRADING.md`.
+1. If there is a breaking change introduced: add upgrade instructions to `UPGRADING.md`.

 ### Pull request

 1. Submit your request using the provided *pull_request* template & (briefly) describe the changes you made in the pull request.
-1. Contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) or at [openMod Forum](https://forum.openmod.org/tag/amiris) in case you've got any questions.
+1. Contact the main developers via [amiris@dlr.de](mailto:amiris@dlr.de) or on the [openMod Forum](https://forum.openmod.org/tag/amiris) in case you've got any questions.

 # List of Contributors